-3. Schools and parents can support every child and young patient with asthma to manage their condition and live full lives by following the four #asthma asks.
+3. Parents can support every child and young person with asthma to manage their condition and live full lives by following the four #asthma asks.
 Find out what they are and how we can all help here: www.healthylondon.org/ask-about-asthma

-4. By being aware of the four asks, schools and parents can help support every child and young person with asthma to manage their condition to live full lives.
+By being aware of the four asks, parents can help support every child and young person with asthma to manage their condition to live full lives.